So, you want to learn French?

 Both of these programs include audio aids.
 Living Language French is a more comprehensive program, but if you have kids or you would like a program that includes reading a story in French but also has audio narration, then the French for Kids book series may be best for you.

-If you need help choosing between the two programs, keep in mind that the are very closely priced: $27 (Living Language French) and $25 (French for Kids), and Living Language French is a complete program from beginner to advanced while French for Kids is only for very beginners.
+If you need help choosing between the two programs, keep in mind that the are very closely priced: Living Language French is a complete program from beginner to advanced and is $27 while French for Kids is only for very beginners and is $25.

 Physical or “Hands-on” Learners